-- > a different course - > a deferred entry place (2022 instead of 2021) - a different point of entry (a 'year zero' foundation year instead of year one of a degree course)
+- > a different course

+- > a deferred entry place

+- > a different point of entry (a 'year zero' foundation year instead of year one of a degree course)

 If this happens, applicants have five days to decide if they want to accept the alternative offered.
-All their options are explained in Track.
+All their options will be explained within the offer on their application.